 Students in the College are not allowed to register for courses at the Pritzker School of Medicine.
 Fortunately, a small number of medical school courses are cross-listed in the graduate division.
 Undergraduates may, in some cases, be allowed to register for those courses, with the approval of the instructor and with appropriate preparation.
 Students should consult their College Adviser for more information.

-Students in the College may register for courses offered by the Irving B. Harris School of Public Policy Studies with permission of the College Dean of Students Office and the professor.
+Students in the College may register for courses offered by the Irving B. Harris School of Public Policy Studies with permission of the professor.
 Interested students should first check the prerequisites for the Harris School course in question and consult their College Adviser in the quarter prior to enrollment.

-Before beginning the registration process, students should check the prerequisites for the SSA course in question and consult with their College Adviser.
-To begin the registration process, students should submit the Professional School Petition Form to email@example.com.
-The petition should describe the reasons for taking the course and list other relevant course work or experience.
-Once the petition is approved, the student must then get consent of the SSA Dean of Students, as well as the course instructor.
+Before beginning the registration process, students should check the prerequisites for the course in question and consult with their College Adviser.
+The student must then get consent of the Crown Family School Dean of Students, as well as the course instructor.

 Registration is by instructor consent only.
-Registration cannot be done online, and consent forms must be delivered to the Registrar’s Office by the end of Week 1.
-Students who wish to audit SSA courses need only to ask the instructors permission to sit in on the course.
+Consent forms must be delivered to the Registrar’s Office by the end of Week 1.
+Students who wish to audit Crown Family School courses need only to ask the instructors permission to sit in on the course.

 Graduate courses, Harris courses, and SSA courses may be dropped before the usual College deadline of Friday of Week 3.
 Students may also withdraw from graduate courses, per the standard policies.